Health and Wellbeing

 A Safe, Warm, Well-come

-Creating Warm Spaces for people in Mid & East Antrim
+Creating Warm Spaces for people in Mid & East Antrim.

 Within our Borough, we have strong and proud communities, with a tradition of helping each other as well as supporting themselves.

-Safe, Warm, Well-Come Centres Why we need Warm Spaces Sharing Warm Spaces
+Why we need Warm Spaces Sharing Warm Spaces

 Becoming a Warm Space Warm Space small grant